JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 # NYU-Bobst-Library-Reservation-Automator-Java

 ## Description
-An automator written in Python to automatically book the room you want at Bobst Libarary for New York University students.
+An automator written in Java to automatically book the room you want at Bobst Libarary for New York University students.
 This software is given as-is, and I am not liable nor responsible for whatever may result of you using this software.
+NOTE: This software is built for, tested on, and works for linux and OSX systems.
+If you have a windows machine, I'd normally say that you're shit out of luck, but since this was written in Java, just install Java, and set up a windows scheduler to run java -jar Automator.jar every day, instead of using my pwetty `./time.sh` commands.

 ## Usage